r-lib/pkgdown/tests/testthat/_snaps/build-reference-index.md

 # errors well when a content entry is not a character

-    Content 1 in section 1 in reference in '_pkgdown.yml' must be a character. i You might need to add '' around e.g. - 'N' or - 'off'.
+    Item 1 in section 1 in reference in '_pkgdown.yml' must be a character. i You might need to add '' around e.g. - 'N' or - 'off'.

 # errors well when a content entry refers to a not installed package

-    notapackage must be installed if it is mentioned in the reference index.
+    The package `notapackage` is required as it is mentioned in the reference index.

 # errors well when a content entry refers to a non existing function